 In 2015, I outlined the new era of personalization.
 The CRM helps organize and automate our candidate engagement as the recruiting and hiring cycle is longer and more complex than even 2 years ago.
 Employers, especially those who are aggressively hiring in markets like tech, healthcare and finance, are focusing on the long tail relationship with candidates to make better hires and more quickly which is critical especially in this marketplace where all employers are competing for global talent versus who’s residing in their own backyard.

-Where does 2016 have in store for us?
+What does the next 12 month have in store for us?
 I’ve never been more excited about the future of HR and recruitment especially with the likelihood that the economy will at least maintain if not continue to improve.
 This is our chance as HR and recruiting leaders to take action and lead an organization during a time of focus on retention, development and business growth.
 Doing so will finally give HR and recruiters the opportunity to cement their importance in the organization.